Text messaging: History

 The electrical telegraph systems, developed in the early 19th century, used electrical signals to send text messages.
 In the late 19th century, wireless telegraphy was developed using radio waves.

 In 1933, the German Reichspost (Reich postal service) introduced the first "telex" service.

-The University of Hawaii began using radio to send digital information as early as 1971, using ALOHAnet.
+The University of Hawaii started using radio to send digital information in 1971, using ALOHAnet.

 Friedhelm Hillebrand conceptualised SMS in 1984 while working for Deutsche Telekom.
 Sitting at a typewriter at home, Hillebrand typed out random sentences and counted every letter, number, punctuation mark, and space.
 Almost every time, the messages contained fewer than 160 characters, thus giving the basis for the limit that one could type via text messaging.
 With Bernard Ghillebaert of France Télécom, he developed a proposal for the GSM (Groupe Spécial Mobile) meeting in February 1985 in Oslo.
 The first technical solution evolved in a GSM subgroup under the leadership of Finn Trosby.
 It was further developed under the leadership of Kevin Holley and Ian Harris (see Short Message Service).
 SMS forms an integral part of Signalling System No. 7 (SS7).
 Under SS7, it is a "state" with 160 characters of data, coded in the ITU-T "T.56" text format, that has a "sequence lead in" to determine different language codes and may have special character codes that permit, for example, sending simple graphs as text.
 This was part of ISDN (Integrated Services Digital Network), and since GSM is based on this, it made its way to the mobile phone.
 Messages could be sent and received on ISDN phones, and these can send SMS to any GSM phone.
 The possibility of doing something is one thing; implementing it is another, but systems existed in 1988 that sent SMS messages to mobile phones (compare ND-NOTIS).